Exploring the Salary Range of Dermatologists: Factors and Insights

 Top Industries and Employers for Dermatologists: Salary Comparison

-Dermatologists can work in a variety of settings, including private practices, hospitals, and academic institutions.
-Each of these settings offers different salary ranges, with private practices typically offering the highest salaries.
+Dermatologists can work in a variety of medical field settings, including private practices, hospitals, and academic institutions.
+Each of these settings offers different ranges of income, with private practices typically offering the highest salaries.
 According to a 2005 article in the Journal of the American Academy of Dermatology, dermatologists working in private practices and in academic institutions made roughly the same amount at $192,000 vs $194,000 a year.
 However, private practice compensations have grown much faster: the American Association of Medical Colleges estimates that academic dermatologists make about $366,000 today compared to $537,000 for self-employed dermatologists.
 In addition to these settings, dermatologists can also work in private industries such as pharmaceuticals and cosmetics.
 The Bureau of Labor Statistics estimates that dermatologists working in merchant wholesalers and nondurable goods make around $182,500 a year.

 Job Outlook for Dermatologists: What Does the Future Hold?